Cray-HPE/docs-csm/operations/iuf/workflows/upgrade_all_products.md

         ```

     1. (`ncn-m#`) Verify that the storage node booted and is configured correctly.
 The CFS configuration can be
-    verified with the command below using the `xname` of the node that was upgraded instead of the example value `x3000c0s13b0n0`.
+    verified with the command below using the xname of the node that was upgraded instead of the example value `x3000c0s13b0n0`.

         ```bash
         XNAME=x3000c0s13b0n0
-        cray cfs components describe ${XNAME}
+        cray cfs components describe "${XNAME}"
         ```

         The desired value for `configurationStatus` is `configured`.
 If it is `pending`, then wait for the status to change to `configured`.

-    1. (`ncn-m#`) Upgrade the remaining storage nodes.
-This will upgrade them serially.
+    1. (`ncn-m#`) Upgrade the remaining storage nodes serially.

         **NOTE** This creates an additional, separate Argo workflow for upgrading NCN storage nodes.
 The Argo workflow name will include the string `ncn-lifecycle-rebuild`.
 If monitoring progress with the Argo UI, remember to include these workflows.